Master of Science Degree in Computational Applied Mathematics

-Math 597: Graduate Project.
-The culminating experience is a project, which replaces the standard comprehensive examinations or thesis requirements.
+Math 597, Industrial Project in Computational Applied Mathematics (6 units).
+Prerequisite: consent of instructor.
+May be repeated for credit.
+Students in the Computational Applied Mathematics Master’s Program earn a total of 6 units.
 Students work in teams on projects that are sponsored and funded by local industrial firms.
 Each team is supervised by a faculty member.
 The project is intended to provide a realistic industrial-like experience, complete with deadlines and a written final report, where students can put what they have learned to work, and where success is based on individual initiative, teamwork, and communication skills.

-Derdei Bichara, Assistant Professor, Mathematical Biology, Dynamical Systems, Control Theory
+Derdei Bichara, Associate Professor, Mathematical Biology, Dynamical Systems, Control Theory

-Nicholas Brubaker, Assistant Professor, Mathematical Modeling, Fluids, Electrostatics and Elasticity
+Nicholas Brubaker, Associate Professor, Mathematical Modeling, Fluids, Electrostatics and Elasticity

 Charles Hung Lee, Professor, Computational Mathematics, Fluid Dynamics, Aerospace Engineering

 Kristin Kurianski, Assistant Professor, Mathematical Modeling, Wave-Type Phenomena, Physical Systems

 Tyler McMillen, Professor, Nonlinear Dynamics, Differential Equations, Neuroscience